russell0627/games_for_bored_people/assets/quizzez/text/dinosaur_taxonomy.md

 - Stegosaurs were small headed quadrupedal herbivorous dinosaurs of the Jurassic and early Cretaceous periods with a double row of large bony plates or sines along the back.
 The name Stegosaurus means roof-lizard.
 - Theropod means "Beast Footed".
 All theropods were characterized by 3 toes and claws on each limb like the Tyrannosaurus, Spinosaurus, and Therizinosaurus.

-If you were to look at all the points in the complex list of clades and orders for one dinosaur it would look like this:
+If you were to look at all the points in the complex list of clades, orders, and all other classifications for one dinosaur it would look like this:

 - Kingdom: Animalia
 - Phylum: Chordata